 Wave III collected residential latitude and longitude using a GPS device, along with high school transcript release forms.
 At Wave III, Add Health respondents provided saliva and urine specimens for HIV and STD testing.
 A subsample of full siblings and twins was also asked to provide a saliva sample for genetic analysis.

-More information on Wave III and other waves can be found in the Add Health User Guides.
+More information on Wave III and other waves can be found in the Add Health Data Documentation.

 A fourth in-home interview was conducted in 2008 with 15,701 original Wave I respondents to study developmental and health trajectories across the life course of adolescence into young adulthood.